PespeniLab/oyster_experimental_adaptation/scripts/dadi/run_dadi.md

     Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
 Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
 Molecular Ecology 26: 5245-5263. https://doi.org/10.1111/mec.14266

 Note that for all of this it was right as dadi was being updated to python3 and the pipeline was largely python2 based.
 As a result, these are all python2.
+The pipeline was downloaded from github June 10, 2019.

 ```r